Help Centre

 Who do I contact if I have a question?

-• Eligibility documents
+- Eligibility documents

-• Questions about IFHP eligibility status and validity period
+- IFHP eligibility status and validity period

-• Confirmation of a claim payment or pre-approval of a benefit
+- Confirmation of a claim payment or pre-approval of a benefit

-• Finding a health care provider
+- Finding a health care provider

-Interim Federal Health Program – Health care providers in Canada
+Interim Federal Health Program – Health Care Providers in Canada

 How do I register as a health care provider with the Interim Federal Health Program in Canada?